wojtekmach/req/README.md

     with `{:ok, response}` or `{:error, exception}` respectively

 Response and error steps can also be 2-arity functions where the second argument is pipeline state.
-The state gives access to the request and transient data.
-Such steps, must return one of the following:
+The state gives access to the request as well as pipeline transient data.
+Such steps must return one of the following:

   * For response step, returning a response continues the pipeline